tlnagy/TiffImages.jl/docs/src/lib/extend/index.md

-# Extending TIFF.jl
+# Extending TiffImages.jl

-If you want to extend `TIFF.jl` to add support for more features or change how TIFF data is loaded, you have come to right place.
+If you want to extend `TiffImages.jl` to add support for more features or change how TIFF data is loaded, you have come to right place.

 ```@docs
-TIFF.Tag
+TiffImages.Tag
 ```